IBM-Bluemix-Docs/compare-comply/parsing.md

 # Understanding element classification
 {: #contract_parsing}

-When you upload a contract to Compare and Comply by specifying the `model_id` value `contracts` on the `/v1/element_classification` method, the service returns the contract with an analysis of each identified element.
+When you upload a contract to {{site.data.keyword.cncshort}} by specifying the `model_id` value `contracts` on the `/v1/element_classification` method, the service returns the contract with an analysis of each identified element.

 The following sections describe how the returned JSON provides the analysis.